Last month I stayed 20 hotel nights in Europe spread across several major chains.

 Starwood Hotels captivated me for a decade.
 I loved the hotels, but viewed the loyalty program with less favor as I watched the low category hotels move up in points cost each year, while points earning opportunities generally weakened with less lucrative promotions.

 Hyatt Hotels was my darling partner from 2008 and through the ‘great recession’ years due to an abundance of properties in the San Francisco Bay Area coinciding with my wife’s 2009 year of cancer.
 We were bouncing around many different hospitals, sometimes requiring stays in San Francisco, more than 100 miles from our Monterey home.
-Hyatt promotions also became less lucrative with the best deals requiring a large number of hotel nights.
+Hyatt promotions also became less lucrative over the past five years with the best deals requiring a large number of hotel nights.

 By 2013, I had also become disillusioned with Hyatt Hotels as the reward rates for the chain changed from a right skewed distribution with lots of hotels in the lower reward categories to a left skewed distribution with more hotels in the higher reward categories.